nnarenraju/sage/README.md

 ### TODO
 1. Add documentation
-2. Notes to reproduce results in the paper
+2. Notes to reproduce results in the paper (ongoing; last update 04/11/2025)
-3. Code cleanup
+3. Code cleanup (ongoing; last update 05/11/2025)

 ### Cite
 If you found this work useful in your research, please consider citing: